Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Water temp: 80 degrees

 Tips: Use a season pass or punch card to to bypass the line and enter through the VIP entrance.
-Eat variety of BBQ, pizza, sandwiches, various sides and ice cream at the concession stand.
+The concession stand, operated by El Charro Express-o, offers a variety of Mexican food.
 A Hawaiian shaved ice stand is now a permanent fixture at the park!
 Outside food is allowed as well, but no glass containers, tobacco, alcohol or barbecue grills allowed.

 Reservations: Punch cards can be purchased at the lobby.
 Season passes can be purchased online.